bf6mods/bf6mods/README.md

 ## Deploying Project to Portal

+There are two different ways of deploying a project to portal.

+### Manually Import

 Just run `npm run build` in your project dir, open [portal.battlefield.com](https://portal.battlefield.com), click import, and select the `dist/mod.json` file.

+### `npx @bf6mods/cli deploy`

+To use this, you must first install puppeteer via `npm -g i puppeteer`, but after doing so you can just run this command, and you will have your project deploy automatically for you.

+Important note on this.
+The [portal.battlefield.com](https://portal.battlefield.com) will not update showing the changes from the deployed code.
+This is due to the browsers cache.

 ## Features